This post in 1 sentence (if you are in the queue of Starbucks):

 When you decide to go live with your campaigns, do not forget to keep an eye on your main metrics!
 For instance: analyse “open rate” and “click rate” of your campaigns > “add to cart conversion rate” on your product page > “order conversion rate” with your orders.
 It will help you to understand if the set-up of your campaigns is well done or not.

 Do you have experience with personalization of emailing campaigns?
 Do you want to go deeper on a specific area?
-Drop your comment below / (here if newsletter) or reply to this email.
-Let’s engage the discussion!
+Drop your comment below.
+Let’s start the discussion!

 Enjoy your day.